DigitalDuquette/ADS-code-snippets/README.md

 # code-snippets

 Code snippets, feature by Azure Data Studio.

-Use the following to add.
+To update your code snippets, open the command pallet and paste in the contents of the .json file in this repo.
+This file is saved below:

 Local (macOS) file repository:
 > /Users/digitalduquette/Library/Application Support/azuredatastudio/User/snippets/sql.code-snippets